nehalazhar2/voiceflow-openai-assistants-integration-file-support/README.md

    - Open the `index.html` file in a text editor.
    - Replace `your-project-id-here` with your actual Voiceflow project ID.

+3. Include the `FileUpload.js` file:
+   - Ensure the `FileUpload.js` file is included when deploying your Voiceflow agent.

-3. Update your Voiceflow project:
+4. Update your Voiceflow project:
    - Navigate to your Voiceflow project.
    - Locate the **Set OpenAI Credentials** block.
    - Add your OpenAI API key and assistant ID to the respective fields.

-4. Deploy your Voiceflow assistant.
+5. Deploy your Voiceflow assistant.

 ---